-The academic, sporting and residential facilities that a university can offer to its students, staff and the wider community are important ingredients in the success of that institution.
-Accordingly, there is a continuing pressure on higher education institutions (HEIs) to undertake projects to either update the HEI's existing facilities or build new ones.
+The academic, sporting and residential facilities a university offers to its students, staff and the wider community are important ingredients in the success of that institution.
+Accordingly, there is a continuing pressure on higher education institutions to undertake projects to either update their existing facilities or build new ones.

-Such projects, however, represent a significant investment in both time and money for a university and any disruption in the completion of the project, or operation of the facility, can have a detrimental impact on planned academic programmes or anticipated revenue streams.
+Such projects represent a significant investment of both time and money for a university and any disruption in the completion of the project, or operation of the facility, can have a detrimental impact on planned academic programmes or anticipated revenue streams.

-Our specialist construction team can provide you with comprehensive legal advice at each stage of the project, from outline planning and design through to completion, to guide you through the process and manage the construction risks.
+Our specialist construction team provides HEIs with comprehensive legal advice at each stage of a project, from outline planning and design through to completion, to guide them through the process and manage the construction risks.

-Our construction team advises a number of HEIs and draws on broad experience gained in a wide variety of roles in the construction industry, including city law firms and architectural and engineering practices.
-We add value to your project and provide cost effective, commercial advice which is tailored to meet the specific requirements of the higher education sector.
+We add value to projects and provide cost effective, commercial advice which is tailored to meet the specific requirements of the higher education sector.

-Our experience in advising on building and engineering contracts allows us to guide you through the range of possible procurement strategies available to you, to advise you on the advantages and disadvantages associated with each strategy and to assist you in selecting the most appropriate strategy to deliver your project.
+Our experience in advising on building and engineering contracts allows us to guide HEIs through the range of possible procurement strategies available, to advise on the advantages and disadvantages associated with each strategy and to assist in selecting the most appropriate strategy to deliver the project.

-Our detailed knowledge of the standard forms of building and engineering contracts, such as the JCT, NEC, ICE and FIDIC contracts, allows us to tailor these standard forms of contract to manage construction risks and meet your specific requirements.
+Our detailed knowledge of the standard forms of building and engineering contracts allows us to tailor these standard forms of contract to manage construction risks and meet your specific requirements.

-We regularly advise both clients and consultants upon the meaning and effect of the standard forms of professional appointment.
+We regularly advise both HEIs and consultants on the meaning and effect of the standard forms of professional appointment.

-Our extensive knowledge of the RIBA, RICS, ACE and other standard forms of appointment ensures that we can provide you with clear and cost effective advice on the appropriateness of proposed terms of appointment and give you guidance upon the current benchmark terms in the sector.
+Our extensive knowledge ensures that we provide clear and cost effective advice on the appropriateness of proposed terms of appointment and give guidance on the current benchmark terms in the sector.

-We can also advise if a particular clause is likely to be acceptable to any third parties, such as any party providing funding in respect of the project, and on the procurement of collateral warranties in respect of these parties.
+We can also advise if a particular clause is likely to be acceptable to any third party and on the procurement of collateral warranties in respect of third parties.

 We understand that construction disputes are expensive and can ruin critical relationships between the parties and accordingly our initial advice focuses on dispute avoidance.